Brunswick Heads History

 Brunswick Heads has a boat harbour (a great place for enjoying fish and chips or buying some seafood to cook at home) and beautiful surf beaches.

+It is a quiet, peaceful tourist destination that caters well for the family unit.
 Christmas/New Year sees Brunswick Heads come alive with McGregor’s Carnival and Amusements, the combined Service Clubs providing nightly bingo, fireworks, the Woodchop Carnival and music from the Hotel Brunswick, all entertainment for locals and holiday makers alike.

 Accommodation is available, with 3 caravan parks with river frontage, motels and units.
 Golf and bowls are available.